 Should one or more classes be cancelled for whatever reason, students unable to attend an alternative class that week will either be given a credit or the current block extended to make up the missed class(es) at my discretion.

 New student referral incentive

-You are entitled to a £10 credit off your next block of classes if a new student you introduce to class, having had their free introductory class, subsequently purchases a fixed or variable block of classes.
+You are entitled to a £10 credit off your next block of classes when a new student you introduce starts either a variable block or a five-week fixed block of classes.

 How to pay

-I prefer payment either electronically or by cash with cheques as a last resort.
+Payment should be by electronic bank transfer.
+Cheques may be acceptable as a last resort but you would need to clear this with me.
 You will need to ask me for my bank details to pay electronically.
 Electronic payments MUST include your full name against your payment so I know who is paying.

 Students who meet the Bucks Adult Learning criteria for concessionary rates for those in receipt of specific benefits qualify for a reduced rate of £4 per class where students pay £20 for a block of five consecutive classes.